PetSafe Easy Walk Harness

 Hip Dysplasia:

-Use a harness that distributes pressure across the chest rather than concentrating force on the spine and hips.
-Avoid collar-only walking, which can jerk the spine.
-Padded harnesses reduce impact during sudden movements.
+Use a harness that distributes pressure across the chest, not the spine and hips.
+Skip collar-only walking entirely -- the jerking motion can aggravate spinal issues.
+Padded harnesses reduce impact during those sudden squirrel-chasing moments.

 Bloat:

-Bloat-prone breeds require attention to meal timing and post-meal activity.
-Factor this into your daily routine when choosing products that involve food or activity.
+Bloat-prone breeds need careful attention to meal timing and post-meal activity.
+Factor this into your daily routine.

 What to Look For: A German Shepherd Buyer's Checklist